linhuiw/react-deep-match/README.md

 # React-deep-match

-🔍  A deep regex match component for react, support reactNode match.
+🔍  A deep regex match component for React, support ReactNode match.

-React-deep-match support regular expression matches in a reactDom or a string; and wrap each match a react node, also support custom wrap;
+React-deep-match support regular expression matches in a ReactDom or a string; and wrap each match a react node, also support custom wrap;

 [See the demo](https://linhuiw.github.io/react-deep-match/)